 If you're still in high school and you're interested in enrolling in Army ROTC, you can find schools that carry an Army ROTC program or talk to your academic advisor.

 Learn more about Army ROTC scholarships for high school students.

 If you're interested in enrolling in Army ROTC and you are in college, you can start by taking an Army ROTC basic elective course.
-If you have at least two or more years remaining toward your undergraduate degree, but not enough time to complete the Basic Course, you can enter the Army ROTC Advanced Course by completing the Leader's Training Course (LTC) held at Fort Knox, Kentucky, during the summer.
+If you have at least two or more years remaining toward your undergraduate degree, but not enough time to complete the Basic Course, you can enter the Army ROTC Advanced Course by completing Basic Camp held at Fort Knox, Kentucky, during the summer.

-Talk to your campus Military Science department about other ways to enroll in Army ROTC and the incentives available, including opportunities to compete for two-, three-, or four-year scholarships.
+Talk to the Admissions and Scholarship Officer about other ways to enroll in Army ROTC and the incentives available, including opportunities to compete for two-, three-, or four-year scholarships.

 JUNIOR COLLEGE & GRADUATE STUDENTS

 If you have two years remaining in junior college or graduate school, you are still eligible to enroll in Army ROTC.